NIcosm7/Airline-Equity-Return-Forecasting/README.md

 ## Conclusion

-The results suggest that airline cancellation rates provide limited additional predictive value for 30 day airline stock returns once broader market factors and recent risk measures are already included.
+The results show that airline cancellation rates do not help predict 30 day airline stock returns when market factors and risk measures are already included.

-Although cancellations are a relevant measure of airline operational success, they did not consistently improve forecasting accuracy.
+Although cancellations are a relevant measure of airline operational success, they do not improve forecasting accuracy.